Subscribe

 Demo

-If you’re looking to master a new agent or just want to keep up with the in-game and esports trends, our VALORANT agent tier list, which is built upon the current agent meta and competitive map pool, is exactly what you need.
+If you’re looking to master a new agent or just want to keep up with the in-game and esports trends, our VALORANT agent tier list, built upon the current agent meta and competitive map pool, is exactly what you need.

-S Tier Jett, Cypher
+S Tier Jett, Omen

-A Tier Raze, Gekko, Omen, Clove, Killjoy
+A Tier Raze, Tejo, Fade, Gekko, Vyse

 D Tier Reyna, Yoru, Harbor